 Emergent Curriculum: Reflecting Learner Lives

-In this class, students will explore sources of emergent curriculum, focusing upon the community that teachers and learners implement together, utilizing the emergent curriculum process-observation, analysis, collaboration, research and documentation, implications for learners of all ages will be analyzed, with a focus on the early childhood and school age classroom.
+In this class, students will explore sources of emergent curriculum focusing on the community, that teachers and learners implement together, utilizing the emergent curriculum process-observation, analysis, collaboration, research and documentation, implications for learners of all ages will be analyzed, with a focus on the early childhood and school-age classroom.

 - San Jose

-This B.A.-completion program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.
+This online B.A. degree program provides the coursework, fieldwork, and practicum experience required for various child development permits in the state of California.

 - Demonstrated commitment to the mission and values of Pacific Oaks College